microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-post-rejectedsenders.md

 ---
 title: "Create rejectedSender"
-description: "Add a new user or group to the rejectedSender list."
+description: "Add a new user or group to the rejectedSender list."author: "dkershaw10"
 ---

 # Create rejectedSender